Vettabase/awesome-mariadb/list-dev.md

 | [MariaDB Tutorial](https://www.javatpoint.com/mariadb-tutorial)       | Pure SQL         | BEGINNER         | Text           |                |
 | [MariaDB for Beginners](https://www.youtube.com/watch?v=-ARMty_N0RU&list=PL3bGLnkkGnuUOB9YjjVDty6aCJApvkw8O&index=1) | SQL, Java | BEGINNER | Video | [2] |

+Notes

-- 1: The PHP part might be obsolete, because it still uses the old `mysql` non-OOP extension.
+1. The PHP part might be obsolete, because it still uses the old `mysql` non-OOP extension.
 However, editing the snippets to use `mysqli` or other libraries should be easy.
-- 2: The Java part only shows how to connect to MariaDB with a JDBC driver.
+2. The Java part only shows how to connect to MariaDB with a JDBC driver.

 ## User Interfaces